Guidelines for Resolving Problems

 - If by the agreed upon date there is little or no improvement, supervisors may terminate students’ employment.

-- If students' employment is terminated, supervisors must notify Student Employment in writing about the situation.
+- If students’ employment is terminated, supervisors should notify Student Employment so the position can be ended in Workday.

 - In some cases, departments may terminate students’ employment without following the suggested procedures above, depending upon the seriousness of the infraction.